bbiswal333/bridge/DEVGUIDE.md

 * upload the public key to your github account at https://github.wdf.sap.corp/settings/ssh

 clone and test locally
-* close repository via *git clone https://github.wdf.sap.corp/Tools/bridge.git* or via ssh with *git clone git@github.wdf.sap.corp:Tools/bridge.git*
+* close repository
-* to run a test instance locally, install node.js from http://nodejs.org/, fetch the package dependencies in /server via *npm install* and run "node server.js" in that directory.
-Then launch *https://localhost* in your browser.
+* install node.js from http://nodejs.org/
+* fetch the package dependencies in /server via *npm install*
+* run "node server.js" in /server
+* launch *https://localhost* in your browser